hashicorp/packer/website/source/docs/builders/amazon-instance.html.md

     generate a temporary keypair unless
     [`ssh_password`](/docs/templates/communicator.html#ssh_password) is used.
     [`ssh_private_key_file`](/docs/templates/communicator.html#ssh_private_key_file)
-    must be specified when `ssh_keypair_name` is utilized.
+    or `ssh_agent_auth` must be specified when `ssh_keypair_name` is utilized.

 -   `ssh_agent_auth` (boolean) - If true, the local SSH agent will be used to authenticate connections to the source instance.
 No temporary keypair will be created, and the values of `ssh_password` and `ssh_private_key_file` will be ignored.
-This is suitable for use if the source AMI already has authorized keys configured.
+To use this option with a key pair already configured in the source AMI, leave the `ssh_keypair_name` blank.
+To associate an existing key pair in AWS with the source instance, set the `ssh_keypair_name` field to the name of the key pair.

 -   `ssh_private_ip` (boolean) - If true, then SSH will always use the private IP if available.